tamaragevorgyan/gettyimages-api/README.md

 Connect uses HTTP redirection where appropriate.
 Clients should assume that any request may result in a redirection.
 Receiving an HTTP redirection is not an error and clients should follow that redirect.
 Redirect responses will have a `Location` header field which contains the URI of the resource to which the client should repeat the requests.
 Connect currently uses [`302 Found`](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.3.3) and [`303 See Other`](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.3.4) for redirects.

-#### Authentication
+### Authentication

 All requests to connect.gettyimages.com require the use of an Api-Key for purposes of authenticating the client.

     curl -i -H "Api-Key:j878g39yx378pa77djthzzpn" "https://connect.gettyimages.com/v3/images/452224426"

 ### Authorization

-An authorization header is required to perform download operations, as well as to get certain user specific fields in searches.
-The format of the Authorization header is the word **Bearer** followed by the `access_token` you received from the oauth2/token call, as shown below
+An authorization header is required to perform download operations, as well as to get some specific fields in searches.
+The Authorization header format is the word **Bearer** followed by the `access_token` you received from the oauth2/token call, as shown below

     curl -d 'grant_type=client_credentials&client_id=j878g39yx378pa77djthzzpn&client_secret=hZJS5A3GJpJvcGhaXwev3kwmq3DgtfcQmEuGbGruQBfsz' https://connect.gettyimages.com/oauth2/token

-This curl operation responds with
+This operation responds with

     {"access_token":"token_string","token_type":"Bearer","expires_in":"1800"}

 where the actual access token has been replaced with "token_string".
-This is  just a sample of the OAuth2 credential flow.
+This is an example of the OAuth2 credential flow.
 For other authorization methods, please see our OAuth2 [documentation](/oauth2.md).

-The example below demonstrates using the Authorization header to initiate a download
+Here is how to use the Authorization header to download the image `sample.jpg` to your current directory.

-    curl -H "Api-Key:j878g39yx378pa77djthzzpn" -H "Authorization: Bearer {access_token}" https://connect.gettyimages.com/v3/downloads/83454811 -d "'" -L -o 83454811.jpg
+    curl -H "Api-Key:j878g39yx378pa77djthzzpn" -H "Authorization: Bearer {access_token}" https://connect.gettyimages.com/v3/downloads/83454811 -d "'" -L -o sample.jpg

 ### Hypermedia